AnuragKharwar/AnuragKharwar/README.md

 ===============================
 Great to see you...

-I have been practicing front-end development for approximately two years and currently work in a product-based startup.
+I have been practicing front-end development for approximately two years and currently working in a product-based startup.
 My role involves designing and developing responsive, optimized web pages tailored to specific requirements.
 I have hands-on experience with OAuth authentication, role-based access control, Google Maps API integration, and payment gateway implementation.
 My focus is on delivering user-friendly interfaces and maintaining high performance across applications.

 * 🌍  I'm based in Gujarat.
 * 🖥️  See my portfolio at [MyPortfolio](http://anuragkharwarportfolio.netlify.app/)